udaysenn/WanderLust/README.md

 # WanderLust

-This is a Airbnb clone.
+This is an Airbnb clone.